 To have chemotherapy, you may need to have a central line put in.
 This is a thin, flexible tube that is put into a vein, usually in your chest.
 It runs under the skin into a large vein.
 Having a central line means you won't need injections or a drip each time you have treatment.
 The drugs can be injected straight into the tube, or the drip can be connected to it.
 The central line can stay in for as long as it is needed.
-There is more about central lines, including another type of line called a PICC line, in the main chemotherapy section.

 The drugs you are most likely to have to treat liver cancer are

 Chemotherapy for liver cancer is still being tested, so you may be offered a drug or combination of drugs other than these.
 Click on the links above for information about doxorubicin and cisplatin, including their side effects.